 Literary Reference Center (EBSCO): Full text from over 1,000 books and monographs, major literary encyclopedias and reference works, hundreds of literary journals, and unique sources.
 Includes all MagillOnLiterature Plus content.

 Literature Resource Center: Provides access to biographies, bibliographies, and critical analyses of authors from every age and literary discipline.

-Mango Language: An online language learning system that teaches real conversation skills for practical communication.
+Mango Languages: An online language learning system that teaches real conversation skills for practical communication.
 Through fun and engaging interactive lessons, Mango makes learning a new language fast, easy and incredibly effective.
-The system is completely web-based and remotely accessible so that you can learn anywhere you have an internet connection.
+The system is completely web-based and remotely accessible, so you can learn anywhere you have an internet connection.
 As you listen to and repeat after native speakers, you'll learn more than just words and phrases.
-Languages include Spanish, French, Mandarin, Greek, Japanese, English as a Second Language, to name a few.
+In addition to lessons, Mango also offers language learning through a selection of streaming, full-length films with interactive content.
+Languages include Spanish, French, Japanese, Brazilian Portuguese, German, Mandarin Chinese, Greek, Italian, Russian and more.
+English courses are available for non-English speakers.
 On the go?
-Set up a free account through our Mango database, download the free Mango Mobile Library Edition app, and start learning!
+Set up a free account through our Mango database or download the free Mango Mobile Library Edition app, and start learning!

 MAS Ultra - School Edition (EBSCO): Designed specifically for high school libraries, this database contains full text for nearly 500 popular high school magazines, more than 350 full text reference books, 84,774 biographies, 100,554 primary source documents, and an Image Collection of 235,186 photos, maps and flags.